Taxation of international executives

 Do the immigration authorities in Cambodia provide information to the local taxation authorities regarding when a person enters or leaves Cambodia?

-There is minimal communication between the immigration authorities and local tax authorities.
+We are unaware of it, however, in practice there may be minimal communication between government authority (i.e. the immigration authorities and local tax authorities).

 Will an assignee have a filing requirement in the host country after they leave the country and repatriate?